 1. Identify upskilling and reskilling needs

-Your members look to you for guidance on building meaningful professional networks and managing professional development, so it’s important to identify the skills they need to succeed and grow their careers.
-Luckily, as an association, you’ll have access to industry leaders with decades of experience and insight into future trends and hiring needs.
+Your association members look to you for guidance on building meaningful professional networks and managing professional development, so it’s important to identify the skills they need to succeed and grow their careers.
+Luckily, as an association, you’ll have access to industry leaders with decades of experience and insight into future trends and hiring needs to determine upskilling and reskilling opportunities.
 Work with your members to pinpoint these skills to inform your credentialing program.

 2. Build the right content for your members